 IVF can increase the likelihood of twins and multiples when multiple embryos are transferred.
 While many consider a multiples birth a benefit, it is important to be aware of the potential complications.
 Our fertility doctors can help patients consider the possibility of a multiples birth, and help them choose the number of embryos for IVF transfer.

-Twins and multiples are not highly common, but the CDC reports that the number of twins and multiples births have increased significantly over the past four decades.
+Twins and multiples are not highly common, but the CDC reports that the number of twins and multiples births has increased significantly over the past four decades.
 According to the CDC, twin births have nearly doubled over the past 40 years, while triplets and higher-order births are about four times higher now than they were 40 years ago.

 The CDC further reports that the reason for the increase in twins and multiples can be largely attributed to fertility treatments.
 It is estimated that one-third of twin births and three-quarters of multiples births in the United States are the result of conceptions stemming from fertility treatments.

 In particular, ART treatments, such as IVF, are a huge contributing factor to the chances of multiples or twins.
 In many cases, more than one embryo is transferred during IVF treatment.
-The greater number of embryos transferred, the higher the chances of twins or multiples pregnancy.
+The greater number of embryos transferred, the higher the chances of twins or multiples pregnancies.

 Many of our patients consider the possibility of twins or multiples a benefit, especially after struggling to conceive.
 While the thought of twins or multiples may be exciting, it is important to remember that twin and multiple pregnancies involve a higher degree of risk.
 Complications that are more likely for women carrying twins or multiples include: